xinranxiao/meteor-accounts-spotify/README.md

   console.log(accessToken);
 });
 ```
 The user's `services.spotify` and `profile` fields will be populated on success.
+If you just want the access token without user accounts being involved, check out [xinranxiao:spotify](https://github.com/xinranxiao/meteor-spotify).

 ## Contribution